Ethel D. Allen: State Secretary

-Later life
+Later life and legacy

 Allen's firing brought a significant backlash against Thornburgh from the African-American community and various civil rights groups.
 Some asserted that Allen was held to a different standard because of her skin color, gender, or both; others charged that the Governor's actions were politically motivated.

 Her dismissal from Thornburgh's cabinet brought an end to her political career.
 She would serve for just over one year as the Philadelphia School District's clinician with management responsibilities.

 In December 1981, she died due to complications from double-bypass heart surgery.
 While Allen never married and had no children, her legacy as trailblazer survived her.
 She often encouraged African-Americans and women to seek political office; indeed, her friend Augusta Clark would later become the second African-American woman to serve on Philadelphia City Council, eventually becoming the Democratic Majority Whip.
-The Philadelphia School District later renamed one of its elementary schools in her honor.
+In 1982, the School District of Philadelphia changed the name of the then Lehigh Elementary School to the Dr. Ethel D. Allen School, in honor of Dr. Allen.